algolia/instantsearch/docs/src/advanced/vue-router-url-sync.md

 We also make sure the property is initialized to an empty string by providing the `default: ''` option.

-Now that the query is coming injected by the router into our `Search` component, we need to tell the `Index` component to bind to it.
+Now that the query has been injected by the router into our `Search` component, we need to tell the `Index` component to bind to it.

 ```html
 <template>